radbahn-berlin/radbahn-berlin.github.io/README.md

 ## currently active page
 [# radbahn-berlin.github.io](https://radbahn-berlin.github.io/)https://radbahn-berlin.github.io/

-## note for Ks: currently working in conda: audioguide-vue-env on mac
+## note for Ks:

+currently working in conda: audioguide-vue-env on mac

 not the most obvious way to go with node, but I'm used to it, so I'm sticking with it!
 2024-03-18
-set up new env, installed (and updated) npm, vue cli
+installed vue extension for vscode set up new env, installed (and updated) npm, vue cli
 create new vue project using default preset
+...
+Do I really want all of this stuff?
+Did kind of plan to build things from scratch with minimal setup.
+Now have a 12000 lines package-lock.json file.
+No problem, but not something I wrote.

+Hm...
+Vite does look like a pretty neat addition.
+Hot Module Replacement -> immediately see changes!
+-> replaces vue cli (which apparenly is on life support)

+NO NUXT (is overkill)

+### Update

+decided on vite
+using vue with javascript (can always change to typescript later)

 ## potentially interesting options